pschool-in/curriculum/content/grammar/new-topics/thegerund-infinitive.md

 ## Objectives
  1. To be able to understand and define an infinitive and to identify the infinitive in the text.
- 2. To also identify whether the sentence needs an infinitive or not.

  ### Notes